 Nuzzled between downtown Minneapolis and the neighborhood of Midtown, the Riverside Plaza apartments are home to immigrant families of Ethiopian, Vietnamese, and Somali descent, along with other ethnicities.
-But it’s the Somali Americans, like me, who have become synonymous with the tall, blocky buildings and surrounding area, known as the Cedar-Riverside neighborhood.
-Statistically, we’re the most prominent minority group in the area.
+But it’s the Somali-Americans, like me, who have become synonymous with the tall, blocky buildings and surrounding area, known as the Cedar-Riverside neighborhood.
+Statistically, we’re the most prominent minority group in South Minneapolis.
 But ultimately, it’s less about metrics and more about our blackness and Muslimness: black and Muslim bodies are the most surveilled bodies in America.

 In 1991, a violent civil war in Somalia displaced millions of children, women, and men.
 The Somali diaspora began with many fleeing—often by foot or boat—to neighboring countries as a method of survival.
 As a result, my people are now scattered all over this planet; I have friends and relatives everywhere from New Zealand to Norway.
 Minnesota, with one of the most robust refugee resettlement programs in the United States, was an ideal, welcoming place for Somali refugees and asylees to resettle.

 Many Somalis I know once lived with the expectation that they would return to Somalia, that their residence in America was only temporary.
 After all, Somalia was one of the safest, most tolerant, most culturally rich countries in Africa in the decades following independence from Britain.
-But, ultimately, Minnesota was not a short-term pitstop; Minnesota is home.
-And for younger Somali Americans, especially, a “return to Somalia” has never been in the cards because America is all we’ve ever known.
+But, in time, Minnesota became more than a short-term pitstop; Minnesota is home.
+And for younger Somali-Americans, especially, a “return to Somalia” has never been in the cards because America is all we’ve ever known.
 It’s where we live, pay taxes, and consume hotdish.
 We’re not going anywhere because we simply love America.